Suggester/Documentation/staff/approve.md

 ?> This command is only available when the mode is set to **review**

 ### Usage
-Use `.approve [suggestion ID] (comment)` in any channel the bot can read and send messages in.
+Use `.approve [suggestion id] (comment)` in any channel the bot can read and send messages in.

 ### Arguments
-`suggestion ID`: The ID of the suggestion you want to approve\
+`suggestion id`: The id of the suggestion you want to approve\
 `comment`: A comment to add to the approved suggestion (optional)

 ### Aliases